ewoodhead/npa-hierarchy/README.md

 The following installation instructions are quite detailed since I assume most people who might consider using this library are not already familiar with Lisp.
 The abridged version is:
 - You will need SDPA, SBCL, and [Quicklisp](https://www.quicklisp.org/beta/) installed.
 - You install npa-hierarchy by putting the project directory somewhere where Quicklisp can find it, like ~/common-lisp/ or ~/quicklisp/local-projects/, and doing `(ql:quickload :npa-hierarchy)` to load it.
 This will pull in dependencies in the process.
 - It is recommended to run Lisp in an environment that supports it, such as Emacs/SLIME.
-Running Lisp in a plain terminal is not a fun experience.
+Inputting multi-line Lisp expressions in a plain terminal is not a fun experience.

 ### Install SDPA and SBCL